pavelrisenberg/fitbitphp/README.md

 ## FitBitPHP ##

-Boring basic wrapper for OAuth-based [FitBit](http://fitbit.com) [REST API](http://dev.fitbit.com), which have just launched in BETA and in rapid development.
+Basic wrapper for OAuth-based [FitBit](http://fitbit.com) [REST API](http://dev.fitbit.com), which have just launched in BETA and in rapid development.
 Seek more information on API developments at [dev.fitbit.com](http://dev.fitbit.com).

 Library is in BETA as well as the API, so still could be buggy.
 We're looking forward to update library as API moves forward, doing best not to break backward compatibility.
 That being said, feel free to fork, add features and send pull request to us if you need more awesomness right now, we'll be happy to include them if well done.

 **Current notes:**

- * *Units*: setMetric() method provides a way to select preferred unit system for request/response (USA, UK, Metric by default), however still buggy on FitBit side, which would lead to several bugs,
  * *Subscriptions*: Library has basic methods to add/delete subscriptions, unfortunately it's your headache to track the list and deploy endpoints for FitBit updates as well as register endpoints at [http://dev.fitbit.com](http://dev.fitbit.com).
 See [Subscriptions-API](http://wiki.fitbit.com/display/API/Subscriptions-API) for more thoughts on that,
- * *Un-authenticated calls*: for now all calls should be made on behalf of authorized user with his token credentials, looking forward to waive this for general calls like `searchFoods`, `getFoodUnits` etc. as API develops stable attitude in this respect.
+ * *Unauthenticated calls*: for now all calls should be made on behalf of authorized user with his token credentials (via internal session tracking or tokens provided – examples), looking forward to waive this for general reference calls like `searchFoods`, `getFoodUnits` etc. as API develops stable attitude in this respect.

 ## Usage ##